baaivision/Painter/README.md

 ## News
+- 2023.4 Inference code and model of SegGPT are available at [here](SegGPT/SegGPT_inference/README.md).
 - 2023.4 We combined SAM and SegGPT to enable one touch for segmentation in all images (一触百通), as well as any segmentation in a video (分割视频中的一切).
 Check it out [here](https://huggingface.co/spaces/BAAI/SegGPT).
 - 2023.4 Enjoy the [SegGPT demo](https://huggingface.co/spaces/BAAI/SegGPT).
 - 2023.3 Code and model of Painter are available.